sqreen/twofa/README.md

 - allow (on TouchID-equipped Macs) to use the fingerprint sensor, instead of requiring a password.
 This provides a much better user experience, especially if you need to generate codes often.
 - be usable from the terminal.
 This is a subjective point and not a problem perse, but some people prefer the simplicity of `Terminal.app`.
 While it is not inconceivable that a GUI (graphical user interface) is added to this project down the line, it seems much less likely that a GUI-first project would add a complementary command-line utility down the line.

+> **Sidenote**: originally the idea was to have TouchID mandatory, but the macOS keychain API does not support this at the moment.
+If such an API became available, it could be adopted to gain much stronger security guarantees.
+The current approach of entangling the secrets with the user's password is likely brute-forceable, whereas a hardware-backed approach would not be (or, at the very least, would make it considerably more difficult to perform an attack).

 ### Supported macOS Versions